mbodiai/cython/docs/src/userguide/freethreading.rst

 with multiple subinterpreters - this recommendation is therefore mainly to future-proof your code and not restrict where it can be used from.
 It is a fairly soft suggestion though, so feel free to ignore it if you have good reason to.

-Available library facilities include:

-* spawning threads (both C and C++, as of Cython 3.1 only the C version is wrapped),

-* atomic numeric types (both C and C++, wrapped for C++ in Cython 3 and C for Cython 3.1)

-* mutexes (regular, timed and recursive) (both C and C++, wrapped in Cython 3.1+),

-* shared mutexes providing many threads with read access or a single thread with write access (C++, wrapped in Cython 3.1+),

-* condition variables, allowing one thread to wait until a condition is met (C and C++, C version wrapped in Cython 3.1, C++ version in Cython 3.2),

-* ``call_once`` allowing an initialization function to be called safely from many threads (C and C++, wrapped in Cython 3.1+),

-* semaphores, representing a way of counting resource ownership (C++ only, wrapped in Cython 3.1+),

-* barriers and latches, which mark points where threads wait for each other (C++ only, wrapped in Cython 3.1+),

-* promises and futures - a way of transmitting a single "result" between threads (C++ only, wrapped in Cython 3.1+),

-* stop tokens, a convenient way of signaling a request to stop work (C++ only, wrapped in Cython 3.1+).

-This list of non-exhaustive.
-And you can also use third-party libraries outside the language standard libraries for more options.

-In addition to the plain standard library features, Cython (3.2) also produces "py_safe" versions of some of these features (e.g. ``call_once``, mutex, ``lock``, ``condition_variable``).
-These ensure

-* The Python thread-state is released (if held) while blocking and then restored to its initial state after the call.

-* Acquiring and releasing the Python thread-state does not deadlock with any C/C++ locks used in the operation.

-* Any callbacks (e.g. the functions passed to ``call_once`` or the predicates passed to ``condition_variable``) are called with the Python thread-state held).

-* Python exceptions from callbacks are handled.

-* For the C++ versions, you can use a callable Python object as a callback (where applicable).

-The "py_safe" functions are only effective if you use them consistently every time you try to acquire the lock while you might be holding the Python thread-state.
-This means you should use the "py_safe" versions even in a function labelled as ``nogil`` - remember that this says that a function *may* be called without an attached Python thread-state rather than ensuring that it definitely is.

 ``cython.critical_section`` vs GIL
 ----------------------------------